If the United States is going to shift focus to Asia it’s going to have to do it without Europe.

 This situation looks very different from a European vantage point.
 Chinese power is growing, but it is a long, long way from Europe.
 Chinese power projection capabilities are also increasing -- mostly to deny the United States free access to areas close to China -- but these capabilities do not threaten European interests in any serious way.
 Similarly, China is a revisionist power, but the elements of the status quo that it seeks to change are all in Asia, not Europe.
 If Europe is worried about revisionism today, it's Russia, not China that looks like trouble.

 The bottom line is that there is little basis for close security cooperation vis-à-vis China between Europe and America.
-As a 2013 report from the Clingendael Institute in the Netherlands observed, one option is:
+As Frans-Paul van der Putten of the Clingendael Institute in the Netherlands observed in a 2013 report, one option is*:

 "to closely follow the US strategy, and thus support Washington's policy of increasing pressure on Beijing.
 The problem in this regard is that it is not in Europe's interests to support the perpetuation of US global leadership at all costs, if this involves the danger of long-term global instability, the paralysis of global governance, and possibly even a Sino-US war."